githubtesteur/trainingProject/README.md

 generated key pair, and a running `gpg-agent`, unless you like typing your passphrase a bunch of times in a row.

-## Philosophy

-I hate coding absolute paths in my build script and I hate including built files as part of the base project.
-My philosophy is that the *environment* should be set up so that the tool can easily find the external resources they need (JUnit, etc.) from the system or dependency manager.
+dependency manager.
 It's the system or dependency manager that provides the libraries.
 Anyone who has the proper development environment set up -- one that works across many projects -- should be